0

 Chain

-Full-chain examples ask for three upstream steps + one downstream phenotype (varies per example).
+Full-chain examples ask for three upstream steps, one phenotype-relevant evidence step, and one downstream phenotype (varies per example).
 Standalone curriculum lanes ask for one selected step.
-The grader only checks the answer tags — free-form reasoning between/around tags is welcomed but not enforced.
+The grader only checks the answer tags; explanatory reasoning should stay outside the machine-readable answer tags.

 StepAnswer tagGrade againstMetric